 - Union Government created Warehouse Infrastructure Fund (WIF) in the year 2013-14 with NABARD with a corpus of Rs 5,000 crore.
 It provides loans to meet the needs for agricultural commodities and scientific warehousing infrastructure in India.

 Let’s take a look at some achievements of NABARD.

-- Kishan Credit Card (KCC) Scheme for farmers was designed by NABARD with the association of RBI in August 1998 for providing crop loans.
+- Kishan Credit Card (KCC) Scheme for farmers was designed by NABARD with the association of RBI in August 1998 to provide crop loans.

-- RuPayKisan Cards(RKCs) has proven to be revolutionary technology by helping the rural financial institutions in providing RKSs to all farmer clients.
+- RuPayKisan Cards(RKCs) have proven to be revolutionary technology by helping rural financial institutions in providing RKSs to all farmer clients.

 - Providing marketing opportunities to the rural artisans and producers, facilitated has facilitated their participation in various exhibitions in India.

 - Self Help Group-Bank Linkage Programme (SHG-BLP) was launched by NABARD in 1992 to empower self-help groups.

 - The EShakti project was launched on March 15th in 2 districts to digitize Self Help Groups.
 This project was a success.